In bulk flow, this refers to the movement of proteins or other large molecules from the blood into the interstitium.

 Modern evidence shows that in most cases, venular blood pressure exceeds the opposing pressure, thus maintaining a positive outward force.
 This indicates that capillaries are normally in a state of filtration along their entire length.

 The kidney is a major site for bulk flow transport.
 Blood that enters the kidneys is filtered by nephrons, the functional unit of the kidney.
-Each nephron begins in a renal corpuscle, which is composed of a glomerulus containing numerous capillaries enclosed in a Bowman's capsule.
+Each nephron begins in a renal corpuscle composed of a glomerulus containing numerous capillaries enclosed in a Bowman's capsule.
 Proteins and other large molecules are filtered out of the oxygenated blood in the glomerulus and pass into

 Bowman's capsule and the tubular fluid contained within.
 Blood continues to flow around the nephron until it reaches another capillary-rich region the peritubular capillaries, where the previously filtered molecules are reabsorbed from the tubule of the nephron.

 Tubular reabsorption is the process by which solutes and water are removed from the tubular fluid and transported into the blood.
 Reabsorption is a two-step process beginning with the active or passive extraction of substances from the tubule fluid into the renal interstitium, and then the transport of these substances from the interstitium into the bloodstream